keikreutler/transformap/src/partials/maps-text.html.md

 ## The Mother of Many Maps ##

-Some text describing how the TransforMap taxonomy and data sets can be used.
+Maps generated out of the TransforMap dataset include visualisations of needs-based initiatives, green projects, and more.